Diseases

 Survival:

 SVDV is extremely resistant and can survive for several months in the environment.
 Resistant to fermentation and smoking processes.
-The estimated time needed for 1 log10 reduction at 4°C is approximately 60 days.
+The estimated time needed for 1 log10 reduction at 4°C is approximately 40 days (upper 95% one-sided prediction interval 33 days).
 It has been shown that SVD virus can be detected in hams cured for 180 days, in dried sausages for >1 year, and in processed intestinal casings for >2 years.

 • Species involved